dschneller/I18N-Example/README.md

 Demonstrates

 * Base localization
 * Date and time formtting
 * Localized image assets
 * Plural handling with stringsdict files

+Built with Xcode 6 beta 3.
+Deployment target for the App is iOS 7.1.